How to Make a Department Chart?

 2. Gather the Names and Positions

 Now that you have the outline of the chart, proceed to collect all the information to be placed within the layout.
 Gather all the names with the corresponding positions and ranks.
-These management information can be obtained through the help of a human resources officer.
+This management information can be obtained through the help of a human resources officer.
 All the names should be spelled correctly to avoid misinformation.

-3. Aim for a Clean Design
+3. Aim for an Effective Design

 4. Use Boxes and Lines to Highlight the Flow

-The flowchart of names and positions can be highlighted through using shapes and lines.
+The flowchart of names and positions can be highlighted by using shapes and lines.
 Connect the key people to their team members by grouping them and using lines.
 This way, stakeholders can easily identify the hierarchy within the department.
 You may place the names inside boxes and assign colors for each team or designation.

-5. Review Everything and Consult with Human Resources
+5. Review Everything